Fire Prevention Tips (and Best Practices) for Landlords

 10. Encourage Tenants to Report Issues

-A tenant isn’t guaranteed to report an issue, which can be dangerous if it’s a fire hazard, water leak, etc. Fostering a positive relationship with tenants and responding to complaints quickly and effectively will encourage them to report issues.
+A tenant isn't guaranteed to report an issue, which can be dangerous if it's a fire hazard, water leak, etc. Fostering a positive relationship with tenants and responding to complaints quickly and effectively will encourage them to report issues.
+An example of an issue may be frayed appliance wiring.

 12. Fireproof Your Landscaping

 Make sure to follow fire prevention best practices for your landscaping.
+That includes seasonal maintenance.

 - No brush, debris, overgrowth, or tree branches near your home that could catch fire.